When you think of Mykonos narrow streets, clear blue waters, and rows of whitewashed buildings come to mind.

 A few hours in Delos is definitely time well spent, but go early.
 It gets pretty hot on the island and there isn’t much shade as you scamper along the ruins.

 Ready for your Mykonos getaway?
-Let Savvy Nana Travel help you plan your next vacation.
+Let SNTTours help you plan your next vacation.
 We specialize in custom itineraries for couples, families, and groups.
 If you can dream it, we can plan it!